-- Improved Web Experience: Revise public facing website to enhance the user experience and provide users with easy access to information on the OLT's cases and processes through improved content design. - Access to OLT Documents: Providing better access to information through the online viewing of documents. - Online Fee Payments: OLT will plan and develop a web-based option for submission of appeal fees. - Video Hearings: OLT will monitor trends and technology across the OPS and more broadly in the public sector to ensure appropriate technology is in use for video hearings.
+- Improved Web Experience: Revised public facing website to enhance the user experience and provide users with easy access to information on the OLT's cases and processes through improved content design. - Online Appeal Filing and Fee Payments: OLT will plan and develop a web based option for submission of appeals and fees. - Video hearings: OLT will monitor trends and technology across the OPS and more broadly in the public sector to ensure appropriate technology is in use for video hearings.

-Finding Efficiencies
+Funding Efficiencies

-The creation of the new OLT has allowed for increased efficiencies in its dispute-resolution processes, and it continues to find ways to improve its services and, where appropriate, allow for a more efficient appeals process.
+The creation of the new OLT has allowed for increased efficiencies in its dispute-resolution processes, and it continues to find ways to improve its services and where appropriate allow for a more efficient appeals process.

 - LEAN: In 2021-22, OLT began training all staff on LEAN principles and practices.
-OLT will continue to train staff and apply LEAN methodologies to improve processes. - Mediation: In 2020-21, OLT began a pilot of a new approach to mediation.
-Based on early success, OLT expanded the pilot in 2021-22.
-Moving forward, OLT will continue to expand and refine its mediation processes. - Cheque Scanning: OLT is planning a cheque scanning solution to streamline the processing of fee payments received by cheque. - Key Performance Indicators: In 2021-22, OLT implemented a new case management system for the integrated tribunal.
-In 2022-23, OLT will establish a series of Key Performance Indicators supported by reports from the case management system.
+OLT will continue to train staff and apply LEAN methodologies to improve processes and shorten timelines. - Mediation: In 2020-21, OLT began a pilot of a new approach to mediation.
+Moving forward OLT will continue to expand and refine its mediation processes. - Key Performance Indicators: In 2021-22 OLT implemented a new case management system for the integrated tribunal.
+In 2022-23, OLT developed new reporting tools and has established two public facing performance measures.
+OLT will continue to develop and refine further performance indicators.